Embird Embroidery Software

 Common Options and Parameters

-The meaning of the Selection options is as follows:
+The Selection options are defined as follows:

 Trace Tool - new selection